sriniguna/f2/README.md

 Main Features
 -------------

 * Responsive.
 This means certain elements of the site gets rearraged and/or resized so that the layout nicely fits the screen the site is viewed in.
 The site looks good whether you are looking at it from a mobile phone or a tablet device or a widescreen monitor.
+Optionally, the responsive feature can be turned off.
 * Four color schemes:
 	* Blue (default)
 	* Brown